mehrdadalmasi2020/Chunk_Method_in_Python/README.md

 I have employed "bert-base-uncased" here.

 Do not forget to install the required libraries based on the "import" commands.
-Also, you need to update " max_tokens " to a suitable size for feeding the LLM.
+Also, you need to update " max_tokens " to a suitable size for feeding the LLM (if needed).